 Heat conductivity

-Wood is a natural insulator, so it can slow down the transfer of heat from the underfloor heating system to the room above.
+Wood is a natural insulator.
+It can slow down the transfer of heat from the underfloor heating system to the room above.
 So, it’s important to select wooden flooring with good thermal conductivity to ensure efficient heat distribution.

 As we mentioned earlier, thinner boards or engineered wood with a lower thermal resistance are generally better suited for use with underfloor heating.